vorSherer/code-201-prework/README.md

 //should open VSCode
 ```
 ---
-#### Code 102 *(day or night classes)*
-If you think you could benefit from a classroom setting with guidance, consider completing <a href="https://www.codefellows.org/courses/code-102/intro-to-software-development/">Code 102</a>.
-You’ll receive 30 hours of instruction as you blast through the prework for Code 201, while getting a tour of the tools and techniques of modern developers..

 #### Need help or have questions about computer setup?

 Please contact our Admissions Support Instructor: <brad.smialek@codefellows.com>

+If Code 102 self-study isn't right for you, we understand.
+Ask about Code 102 (day or night classes) in a classroom setting with guidance.
+You’ll receive 30 hours of instruction as you blast through the prework for Code 201, while getting a tour of the tools and techniques of modern developers..